jcharbneau/capstone-project-rosy_economix/README.md

 - power some sort of business logic frontend based on the analytical results
 - post your dataset on Kaggle as a Kaggle data set!
 Maybe you can earn some medals and recongitiont here
 - scrape your own dataset

+## Top Submissions

+The **top 3** submissions (this will be determined based on how heavily the standout criteria are developed and group size) will be featured on the Dataengineer.io blog!